katzer/cordova-plugin-local-notifications/plugins/cordova-plugin-x-toast/README.md

       message: "hey there",
       duration: "short",
       position: "bottom",
-      addPixelsY: -40  // added a negative value to move it up a bit (default 0) },
+      addPixelsY: -40,  // (optional) added a negative value to move it up a bit (default 0)
+      data: {'foo','bar'} // (optional) pass in a JSON object here (it will be sent back in the success callback below) },
     // implement the success callback
     function(result) {